JohT/alias/README.md

 The result is a generated file (e.g. ResourceBundle or Properties), that contains a register of all aliases and their current type name.

+**type-alias** only depends on Java itself and is not needed during runtime.
+The annotations are not present in byte code (not accessible via reflection), The generated alias name register is a standard Java file (ResourceBundle or Property-File).

 ### Quickstart
 Include the following compile-time-only dependency.
 It provides the annotations `@TypeAlias`, `@TypeAliases` to attach alias names,